Donetsk National University of Economics and Trade named after M. Tugan-Baranovsky

-DonNUET is one of the oldest higher education institutions in Ukraine, the successor of the Kyiv cooperative institute and the Kharkov Institute of Soviet Trade.
+DonNUET is one of the oldest higher education institutions in Ukraine, the successor of the Kyiv Cooperative Institute and the Kharkiv Institute of Soviet Trade.

 History

 In 1920, under the initiative of Mykhailo Tuhan-Baranovskyi, the Ukrainian Cooperative Institute was established.
-On November 16 of the same year the institute became the cooperative faculty of the Kiev Institute of National Economy.
+On November 16 of the same year the institute became the cooperative faculty of the Kyiv Institute of National Economy.
 In 1922, it became the Kyiv Cooperative Technical School and the Cooperative Institute.
 Chubar.

 In 1933–1934 the school merged with the Kharkov Planned Institute of Consumer Cooperatives and moved to Kharkov.
 In 1940 it joined with several Kharkov universities to form the Kharkov Institute of Soviet Trade.
 In 1959 the Kharkov Institute of Soviet Trade moved to the city of Stalino and became the Stalin Institute of Soviet Trade.
 In 1961, that name was changed to the Donetsk Institute of Soviet Trade.